Emotionally Reactive vs. Emotionally Regulated - The Emotional Difference

 The holiday season is coming up…and that means extra stress.
 Have you ever tried finding a parking spot in Bridgeport Village during the month of November or December?
 Circling around the parking lot looking for a place to park, meanwhile your spouse or partner is in the passenger seat trying to help and give you directions.
 Maybe you start feeling overwhelmed or flustered and you react with a biting remark or comment.

-Or maybe it is with kids in the backseat.
+It is with kids in the backseat.
 They’re being a little too noisy.
 You’ve asked them once or twice to quiet down, but they clearly aren’t listening.
 You try to ignore it at first, but a couple of seconds later it becomes so aggravating that you impulsively scream “Shut Up!”

 We have all had an emotional reaction that we wish we didn’t have.
 We have all said something in anger that we wish we could take back.
 The news cycle is filled with stories on the 2020 election that may be causing us anxiety or we get into big arguments over what feels like small things.
 We typically feel bad for our reactions, or we notice that those reactions lead to greater conflict.
 Rarely do they make us feel better.

 Why do we react this way?
 If you really want to know why, keep reading to understand about emotional regulation and emotional regulation skills.

 Emotionally Reactive Truth #1: It Starts as an Emotional Pain